reywood/reywood.github.io/_posts/2014-09-12-publishing-reactive-joins-in-meteor.md

 });
 {% endhighlight %}

 The first argument to `Meteor.publishComposite`, as you guessed, is the name of the publication.
 Nothing new there.
-The the second argument is an object literal with two properties, `find` and `children`.
+The second argument is an object literal with two properties, `find` and `children`.

 The `find` property is a function which returns a cursor.
 This is very important.
 The `find` function **must** return a cursor which is why we use `Meteor.users.find` instead of `Meteor.users.findOne` to find the authors.
 Returning a cursor is what makes this whole thing reactive.
 Also worth noting, `find` functions are run in the context of your publication, so you'll have access to properties like `this.userId` as you would in a normal publication.